-There are several effective ways to identify consumers to involve in your research.
-Aim to connect with individuals whose lived experience aligns with your research focus, ensuring relevance and meaningful contribution.
+There are several effective strategies for identifying consumers to involve in your research.
+Aim to engage individuals whose lived experience closely aligns with your research focus, ensuring their contributions are relevant and meaningful.

-To support this process, prepare a brief Expression of Interest (EOI) that outlines the project, the role of consumers, and how they can learn more or apply.
-You can use this EOI template to get started.
+To support this process, prepare a brief Expression of Interest (EOI) that outlines the project, the role of consumers, and clear steps for learning more or applying.
+You can use the provided EOI template to get started.

 Once you have your EOI, here are some suggestions on where to share it: